Director of Admissions and Outreach

 Gabrielle Neal-Barney, MMS, PA-C, CAQ-Psych

-Gabi is passionate about working with individuals suffering from the disease of addiction.
-She has found that maintaining compassion and empathy are keys to aid healing both the physical and psychological aspects of addiction.
+Gabi has found that maintaining compassion and empathy are keys to connecting and aid in healing.
 She fully believes that every interaction with a client is an opportunity to make a difference.
-In her free time, Gabi enjoys playing with her two sons, spending time with family and friends, driving on the beach, and taking trips to the mountains.
+She strongly believes in balancing and implementing a holistic approach to psychiatric health that includes therapy, exercise, mindfulness practices, meditation, interpersonal relationship work, nutrition, sleep hygiene, and medication management.
+In her free time, Gabi enjoys spending time with family and friends, being outdoors, and traveling.

 Heidi is a Licensed Clinical Social Worker with a passion for trauma treatment.
 She is originally from New York where she attended Adelphi University and obtained her degrees in Social Work.
 After graduating, Heidi remained in New York working with adolescents and children in group homes and foster care who were also struggling with substance abuse, trauma, and involved in the juvenile justice system.
 In 2015, she moved to North Carolina to continue working with young adults and families affected by addiction and has truly enjoyed this rewarding experience.
 In her free time, (and because self-care is so important), Heidi enjoys exercising, going to the beach, and spending time with her fiancé and their dogs, Buddy & Aussie.